 The thing is, “marketing” is a pretty broad term.
-If you go into things thinking that you need to have your hand in all things marketing, you’re going to stretch your team way too thin.
-Even worse, your business probably won’t benefit all that much from your efforts.
+If you go into things thinking that you need to have your hand in all things marketing, you’re going to stretch yourself and your team way too thin.
+What’s worse is your business probably won’t benefit all that much from your efforts.

 This isn’t exactly an uncommon occurrence in the world of business.
-In fact, in 2017, Hubspot found that nearly 40% of marketers don’t believe their marketing strategies to be effective.
-Similarly, CoSchedule found that only 58% of marketers are successful in achieving their marketing goals.
+In fact, in 2017, HubSpot found nearly 40% of marketers don’t believe their marketing strategies are effective.

-On the other hand, CoSchedule’s report also found that marketing teams that take the time to clearly define and document their marketing “plan of attack” are over three times more likely to see their efforts pay off.
+A report by CoSchedule found marketing teams that take the time to clearly define and document their marketing plan of attack are more than 3 times likelier to see their efforts pay off.

 The point is this: Your marketing efforts can only be as strong as the foundation you’ve built them upon.

 This is where marketing plan objectives come into play.

 The definition of a marketing objective is a clearly defined, measurable indicator of your marketing-related performance, as tied to both your marketing and overall business goals.

 The development of your marketing objectives comes after the setting of your marketing goals.